ptomulik/testmd/README.md

 installation, the most recent version is selected.

-The obvious question is what to put into the `name`, `versions`, `candidates` and `installed` parameters (it would be quite stupid to always define them by hand).
+The obvious question is what to put into the `name`, `versions`, `candidates` and `installed` parameters (it would be quite stupid to always have to define them manually).
 Their values may be generated automatically at agent side and passed to the master as facts.
 We may use a [ptomulik-repoutil](https://forge.puppetlabs.com/ptomulik/repoutil) plugin to fill-up some facts with data for `versions`  and `candidates`.
 For this example, we'll assume that the relevant package names are `apache2` (Debian),